hyperledger-archives/avalon/README.md

 for information on how to contribute and the guidelines for contributions.

 ## License
-Hyperledger Trusted Compute Framework is released under the Apache License Version 2.0 software license.
+Hyperledger Avalon is released under the Apache License Version 2.0 software license.
 See the [license file](LICENSE) for more details.

-Hyperledger Trusted Compute Framework documentation is licensed under the Creative Commons Attribution 4.0 International License.
+Hyperledger Avalon documentation is licensed under the Creative Commons Attribution 4.0 International License.
 You may obtain a copy of the license at: http://creativecommons.org/licenses/by/4.0/.